DerrickDarrell/Everything-VzBoT/Sources/CNC XY Joints/README.md

-I recreated the VzBoT CNC XY Joints for upcoming modifications to the 235 and 330 printers.
+I recreated the VzBoT CNC XY Joints to assist in upcoming modifications to the 235 and 330 printers.